Elastic deformations driven by non-uniform lubrication flows: Problem formulation

 where $u^{(0)}$, $u_{z}$, $\mu_{0}$ are the typical magnitude of velocity along the plane, the velocity component in the normal direction and the dynamic viscosity, respectively.
 We can rewrite the three dimensional Navier-Stokes equations, Eq.(\ref{NS}), in non-dimensional form as

+where we have assumed that $\mu$ doesn't depend on the vertical coordinate $z$.
 Here, the index $\alpha$ runs over the in-plane components $x,y$, and $\vec{\nabla}=( \partial / \partial x, \partial / \partial y)$ is a two dimensional gradient.
 In the leading order of a small reduced Reynolds number, $\varepsilon \text{Re} \ll 1$, we can neglect the inertial terms, while in the limit of shallow geometry, $\varepsilon \ll 1$, which is equivalent to, $\partial / \partial x_{\alpha} \ll \partial/ \partial z$, we may drop the in-plane derivatives relative to the normal derivative.
 Together with the assumption that the time-scale $\tau_{f}$ is such that the Womersley number is small, we may overlook all inertial terms.
-Under these assumptions, together with a requirement for the normal body force component to vanish, $f_{z}=0$, the three dimensional non-linear equations, Eq.(\ref{HSscaled}), reduce to the following two dimensional vector and scalar equations
+Under these assumptions, together with an additional requirement for the normal body force component to vanish, $f_{z}=0$, the three dimensional non-linear equations, Eq.(\ref{HSscaled}), reduce to the following two dimensional vector and scalar equations

 \begin{sloppypar}{The normal component of the velocity is assumed to satisfy the no-penetration condition on the confining walls

 while the tangential components on both planes are subject either to Helmholtz-Smoluchowski slip or Navier slip boundary conditions.
 Helmholtz-Smoluchowski slip occurs over electrically charged surfaces under an externally applied tangential electric field.
 The interaction of this field with the excess of net charge in the electric double layer (EDL), results in movement of fluid outside the outer edge of the EDL according to the Helmholtz- Smoluchowski equation \citep{hunter2001foundations}